 Natural Stone Care & Cleaning Tips

-To get the longest life and preserve the beauty of your natural stone, follow these simple tips:
+To get the longest life and preserve the beauty of your kitchen and bath countertops, natural stone, and granite countertops for years to come, follow these simple tips:

 Coasters: Use coasters under all glasses, particularly those containing alcohol or citrus juices.